-- Give each child a happy and positive start to their school life in which they can establish a solid foundation for a love of learning. - Enable each child to develop socially, physically, intellectually and emotionally. - Encourage children to develop independence within a secure and friendly atmosphere. - Support children in building relationships through the development of social skills such as cooperation and sharing. - Work alongside parents and carers to meet each child's individual needs to ensure they reach their full potential.
+- give each child a happy and positive start to their school life in which they can establish a solid foundation for a love of learning. - enable each child to develop socially, physically, intellectually and emotionally. - encourage children to develop independence within a secure and friendly atmosphere. - support children in building relationships through the development of social skills such as cooperation and sharing. - work alongside parents and carers, in a partnership, to meet each child's individual needs to ensure they reach their full potential. - enable children to access a broad and balanced curriculum that gives them the range of knowledge and skills needed for good progress through school and life. - provide quality and consistency in teaching and learning so that every child makes good progress, and no child gets left behind.